Skip to main content

 Guidance as a Strengths-Based Approach

 A program focusing on guidance will approach behaviors as opportunities to problem-solve and teach.
-In a strength-based program, staff members focus on self-direction, relationships, and self-actualization (Hearron & Hildebrand, 2013).
-Children are encouraged to assume responsibility for their behavior, care about and get along with others, and contribute to the group.
+Children are encouraged to assume responsibility for their behavior, care about and get along with others, and contribute to the group (Hemmeter et al., 2021).
 A positive climate focuses on teamwork, cooperation, acceptance, and patience even when mistakes happen.
 When a team focuses on the positive traits of others, they are likely to see an increase in the occurrence of those positive behaviors.

 You provide the training and support for new staff members as they reflect on their own experiences, cultures, and understanding of guidance.
 You must be prepared to help staff members (a) reflect on their own experiences and assumptions and (b) use strategies that are consistent with your program’s guidance philosophy.
 To do so, you must be familiar with your program’s guidance statement and the forms of guidance that are acceptable and unacceptable in your program.
 You must provide training to staff members around these topics, observe in classrooms or programs, and provide support as staff members learn to use positive guidance approaches.
 Challenging behaviors are some of the most difficult issues staff members will address, so they need your support.